bluelovers/node-gw2plus/assets/arcdps/buildtemplates/README.txt

 limitations:
-no ranger pet swapping - verify done as part of the ui, and not on cmd send. no rev legend swapping - much effort little reward. no legendary stat/rune/infusion swapping - no legendaries to try on.
+no ranger pet swapping - verify done as part of the ui, and not on cmd send. no rev legend swapping - much effort little reward, same as above. no legendary stat/rune/infusion swapping - no legendaries to reverse engineer, all gold donations go towards funding weaps+armor (at ~310g).

 restrictions:
 loading templates outside cities/hubs is limited to 500ms per command.